 The epicenter of culture in Oregon, Portland has a way of turning a weekend visit into a long-term relocation.
 Aside from internationally renowned attractions like the Japanese Rose Garden, Powell's City of Books, and the Portland Art Museum, the community of Portland can be eclectic, welcoming, and always bustling with excitement.

 A big appeal of Portland is its access to wild environments.
 Nearby natural attractions rival the many urban things to do in Portland, and the best hiking trails near the city explore awesome areas like Forest Park, Mount Tabor, and Powell Butte.
 Within an hour's drive of Portland, other scenic areas like the Columbia River Gorge and Mount Hood entice other big adventures from the city.

 Accommodation: Where to Stay in Portland

-On the eastern edge of the Cascade Range in central Oregon, Bend's high desert location boasts 300 days of sunshine annually and backyard access to the Deschutes and Willamette National Forests, including Mount Bachelor and the Three Sisters Wilderness.
-The Deschutes River meanders through the city providing floating and fishing opportunities, as well as hydrodynamic interest at the city's Whitewater Park.
-Other top attractions of Bend include the High Desert Museum and the Old Mill District, where remnants of the city's lumber days add to the current cultural vibe.
+On the eastern edge of the Cascade Range in central Oregon, Bend's high desert location boasts 300 days of sunshine annually.
+The city also offers backyard access to the Deschutes and Willamette National Forests, including Mount Bachelor and the Three Sisters Wilderness.
+And the Deschutes River meanders through the city providing floating and fishing opportunities.
+Thanks to these big landscapes and more, the great outdoors is the biggest attraction in Bend.

 Few other places are primed for weekend getaways like Bend.
-When the seasons line up right, it's possible to ski at Mount Bachelor to rock climbing at Smith Rock State Park on the same holiday weekend.
+When the seasons line up right, it's possible to ski at Mount Bachelor and rock climb at the nearby Smith Rock State Park on the same holiday weekend.
 Bend is also within close driving distance to some of Oregon's best waterfalls and top-rated hot springs.